fusioncharts/dev_centre_docs/fusiongrid/installation/install-fusiongrid.md

 </html>
 ```

 FusionGrid uses FusionDataStore, an in-browser tabular data storage.
 Like most of the grid libraries, instead of asking you to convert your data to ‘our format’, FusionDataStore lets you define your own data schema and pass the data to FusionGrid accordingly.
-The following is an example of the automobile ranking.
+The following is an example of the automobile ranking grid.

 Let’s start by defining the schema.
 ```json